tanisha0016/Youtube-Clone/README.md

 # YouTube Clone

-This is a simplified clone of the YouTube platform, built using HTML, CSS, and JavaScript.
+This is a simplified clone of the YouTube platform, built using HTML and CSS.
 It replicates some key features of YouTube, including a header with a search bar, sidebar navigation, and a grid of video previews.

 ## Features